skeeto/w64devkit/README.md

 # Portable C and C++ Development Kit for x64 Windows

-This is a Dockerfile that builds a small, portable development suite for writing C and C++ applications on and for x64 Windows.
+w64devkit is a Dockerfile that builds from source a small, portable development suite for writing C and C++ applications on and for x64 Windows.
 Docker is not needed to use the tools themselves.
 It's merely used as reliable, clean environment for compilation and linking.
 Included tools:

 * [Mingw-w64 GCC][w64] : compilers, linker, assembler
 * GDB : debugger